 Spill Volume Estimation

-The Enrollee shall estimate spill volumes using updated volume estimation observatory factors, calculations, and documentation for electronic reporting.
-The Enrollee shall employ updated visual standards and field calculations to assess the approximate spill magnitude.
+The Enrollee shall estimate spill-related volumes using estimation factors, calculations, and documentation for electronic reporting.
+The Enrollee shall employ visual standards and field calculations to assess the approximate spill magnitude.
 The Enrollee shall update its notification and reporting of estimated spill volume (which includes spill volume recovered) as further information is gathered during and after a spill event.

 Spill Location and Spread